roshaanmehar/Secret-Message-Decoder/README.md

 ```

 ### Changing the Input Data
 Replace the `data` variable in the script with your own set of coordinate-character data to decode other messages.
+You can also use AI to generate sample data.

 ## Project Files
 - **decode_secret_message.py:** The main script containing the logic for decoding the secret message.